sourcegraph/srclib/docs/sources/faq.md

 # Frequently asked questions
+## Questions About Toolchains

-## Why are there 2 different execution schemes for tools: running directly as a program and running inside a Docker container?
+### Why are there 2 different execution schemes for tools: running directly as a program and running inside a Docker container?

 Running toolchains as normal programs means that it'll pick up context from your local system, such as interpreter/compiler versions, dependencies, etc. This is